samhammond87/ruby-terminal-ordering-app/README.md

 ### **Customer User:**

 The customer will be greeted with a welcome message that is more than just a title, followed by a print-out of the menu available to them.
 They will find out how to interact with the app by following the simplified instructions that prints-out underneath the menu.
 If the user follows the first instruction correctly, they will input their order into the command line and push ‘enter’.
-The same method is then used to receive how many of that item they would like.
+The same method is then used to get how many of that item they would like.
 The customer will keep interacting with the loop feature until they complete their order, once complete, the simple instructions make it clear to type ‘done’.
 This will clear the screen and print the receipt, with some art created with a Ruby gem.
 The customer will then be asked to answer a one-question survey with a list of 4 options they can use the arrow keys to cycle through if they have the time.

 If the customer ever types an invalid input they will receive a friendly message asking them to please try again.
 This includes ordering ‘0’ of something.